-- Use black iron or steel pipe and fittings for the building piping. - Use pipe joint compound on male threads only.
+- 1. Use black iron or steel pipe and fittings for the building piping. - 2.
+Use pipe joint compound on male threads only.
 Pipe joint compound must be resistant to the action of the fuel used. - 3.
-Use ground joint unions. - Install a drip leg to trap dirt and moisture before it can enter the gas valve.
-The drip leg must be a minimum of three inches long. - Install a 1/8" NPT pipe plug fitting, accessible for test gage connection, immediately upstream of the gas supply connection to the furnace. - Use two pipe wrenches when making connection to the gas valve to keep it from turning.
-The orientation of the gas valve on the manifold must be maintained as shipped from the factory. - Install a manual shutoff valve between the gas meter and unit within six feet of the unit.
+Use ground joint unions.

+- 4. Install a drip leg to trap dirt and moisture before it can enter the gas valve.
+The drip leg must be a minimum of three inches long. - 5.
+Install a 1/8" NPT pipe plug fitting, accessible for test gage connection, immediately upstream of the gas supply connection to the furnace. - 6.
+Use two pipe wrenches when making connection to the gas valve to keep it from turning.
+The orientation of the gas valve on the manifold must be maintained as shipped from the factory. - 7.
+Install a manual shutoff valve between the gas meter and unit within six feet of the unit.
 If a union is installed, the union must be downstream of the manual shutoff valve, between the shutoff valve and the furnace. - 8.
-Tighten all joints securely.
+Tighten all joints securely. - 9.
+Connect the furnace to the building piping by one of the following methods: - Rigid metallic pipe and fittings.